secretstartups/handbook/product/growth/index.html.md

 a customer to the flow across multiple GitLab features - and even reactivation of lost users.
 Several groups help with this mission:

-- Activation, Conversion, Expansion and Adoption connect users to the existing value that GitLab already delivers by rapid experimentation.
+- Activation, Conversion, Expansion, and Adoption connect users to the existing value that GitLab already delivers by rapid experimentation.
 - [Product Analytics](https://about.gitlab.com/direction/product-analytics/) builds the backbone of data that other groups need to be successful, enabling a data-informed product culture at GitLab.